 I have found four variations in the red used also.
 There is a bright semi-gloss, a bright flat, a darker semi-gloss, and a darker flat.
 I believe that the bright semi-gloss was only on the earliest units because my original E8 that I bought in 1967 (box insert date - 9-67) has this finish whereas the one I bought in 1969 (box insert date - 1-69) has the darker flat finish.
 I have seen the latter three variations intermixed on units from 1968 - 1969.

 There are variations in the brightness and opacity of the yellow Santa Fe herald on the nose.
 This ranges from a very bright and opaque yellow to a very dark and almost see-through yellow.
 I have also seen the registration between the yellow and the black lines being off.
 To see the variations between the silvers, bright semi-gloss red vs.darker flat red, and two shades of nose herald (some of the variations are subtle in the scan), click here: The top unit has the duller silver, brighter red, and brighter yellow herald.
 The difference in the two silvers is best seen on the edges of the winterization hatches.
 You can see the brighter light reflections on the bottom loco.

 BODY (Remaining Road names)

 I haven't seen any appreciable differences in these units.

-I haven't seen any appreciable differences here either except for the "Zamacitis" from which some suffer with casting cracks and swelling and, if bad enough, crumbling when handled.
-The swelling can be bad enough causing the frame to get stuck in the body or even push out and crack the carbody casting!
+I haven't seen any appreciable differences here either except for the "Zamacitis" that some suffer from where the casting cracks and swells and, if bad enough, crumbles when handled.
+The swelling can be bad enough to where the frame will get stuck in the body or even push out and crack the carbody casting!
 To see an example of a fairly badly cracked casting, click on the thumbnail:

 The parts, other than the motor, mounted to the frame (light bulb, front contact plate and wire) seem to have remained consistent throughout the manufacture period.